meteoric/meteor-ionic/README.md

 ### Build [Ionic](http://ionicframework.com/) apps in [Meteor](https://www.meteor.com/)!

 This is an attempt at **real Ionic and Meteor integration**.
-This is not just Ionic's CSS framework wrapped in a Meteor package.
-It aims to be a complete port of [Ionic’s Angular directives](http://ionicframework.com/docs/api/) to [Meteor Blaze](https://www.meteor.com/blaze) templates.
+This isn't only a wrapper [Ionic's CSS framework](http://ionicframework.com/docs/components/), it's also an (almost) complete port of [Ionic’s Angular directives](http://ionicframework.com/docs/api/) to [Meteor Blaze](https://www.meteor.com/blaze) templates.

 ## Why?
 [Ionic](http://ionicframework.com/) is arguably the most comprehensive, polished, cross-platform mobile framework available.
 But unfortunately a large portion of its functionality comes from Angular directives.
 [I'm not a fan of trying to force-fit Angular into Meteor](https://medium.com/space-camp/your-meteor-app-probably-doesnt-need-angular-13986a0323f6), so I wanted to see if I could rewrite Ionic specifically for Meteor.